 Below is a list of several tasks assigned to Air Hostesses during a flight:

-- Ensure the Comfort and Safety of Passengers: Air Hostesses are seen filling passenger requests, serve food and beverages and comfort sick passengers.
+- Ensure the Comfort and Safety of Passengers: They oversee passenger requests, serve food and beverages and comfort sick passengers.
 Moreover, they have to review emergency and safety procedures prior to take-off in order to ensure safety in the flight.

 Check Out: Airport Management Courses

-Some of the well known and famous recruiters for air hostesses are mentioned below:
+Some of the well known and famous recruiters in Aviation are mentioned below:

 - Virgin Atlantic